-Attached is a proposed ordinance amendment that the Community Development Department received for the purpose of allowing restaurants in the B-1, Local Business Districts throughout the City of Novi.
+The Community Development Department received a request for a text amendment for the purpose of allowing restaurants in the B-1, Local Business Districts throughout the City of Novi.
 The applicant, Jonathan Brateman, is primarily interested in allowing sit-down restaurants in the Peachtree Plaza, which is located near the southwest corner of Ten Mile Road and Meadowbrook Road.
-Additional information has been provided by the applicant by email, which is attached.
-Please refer to the November 1, 2017 memo for additional information.